Breast milk is the main source of nutrition for infants, hence the reason why it is often referred to as “liquid gold.”

 If your breasts are engorged, pumping is a good idea to help prevent more serious issues like mastitis from developing.

-You have to note though, when pumping to relieve engorgement, it is important not to pump to empty the breast.
+You have to note though, that when pumping to relieve engorgement, it is important not to pump to empty the breast.
+Pump just enough for your breast to stop being hard and painful.
+Using the Haakaa on the engorged breast is actually a really great idea.

 If you keep emptying the breast, your engorgement might get worse.